Wu Chien-pao: Alleged gang ties and gambling

+Removal from office and subsequent legal actions

 Wu was removed from office in May 2011 after the Taiwan High Court found him guilty in the Tsengwen River case.
 In December 2011, Wu's appeal of the match fixing charges related to the 2007 probe led by the Tainan prosecutors was heard by the Taiwan High Court.
 He was sentenced to two years imprisonment, which he began serving in January 2012.
 The same court ruled on the 2009 charges in August 2014, sentencing Wu to 38 months in prison.
 Wu could not be located by law enforcement to serve this sentence, which was extended to 65 months on appeal due to Wu's attitude during the proceedings.
 In August 2017, Weng Ping-yao stated that Ma Ying-jeou offered payment for him to kill Alex Tsai in 2007.
-According to Weng, the deal fell through when Wu Chien-pao was named an additional target.
+According to Weng, the deal fell through when Wu was named an additional target.
 In 2018, Wu was tracked to the Philippines.
 He was arrested by the Philippine Bureau of Immigration's Fugitive Search Unit on 16 January 2019.
 On 6 February 2019, Criminal Investigation Bureau officers from Taiwan's National Police Agency flew to Manila to extradite Wu.
 In April 2020, the Supreme Court upheld the High Court decision to convict Wu on the 2009 game fixing-related charges.

+In May 2024, Wu was paroled and released from Taichung Prison.

+Personal life and death

+Wu's son Wu Yu-huan was a candidate for Tainan City Council in 2014, and won office in 2018 and 2022.

+Wu died from esophageal cancer on 8 September 2024, at the age of 73.